child-growth/ki-longitudinal-manuscripts/pull_request_template.md

 # Description

+## Summary of change

 Please include a summary of the change.

+## Motivation and context for change

 Please also include relevant motivation and context.

+## Dependencies

 List any dependencies that are required for this change.

 ## Type of change